 How Colorado’s Comparative Fault Rule Impacts Your Claim

 Colorado’s comparative fault rule applies when an injured person does share someone’s percentage of blame for the accident.
 The rule addresses situations in which both parties played a role in the accident.
 However, the person filing the claim cannot be more than 50 percent responsible for the accident.
 If they are, they will be barred from collecting anything from the other at-fault party.

 Colorado courts are required to apply the comparative negligence rule, which means a percentage of blame will be assigned to the claimant and their damages will be reduced according to the percentage of blame assigned.
 For instance, if a claimant is assigned ten percent of the blame, then their total damages will be reduced by ten percent.

 In many personal injury claims, the at-fault party’s insurance will attempt to turn the blame towards the injured individual seeking compensation.
 Insurance adjusters will mention the possibility of shared fault during settlement negotiations to reduce their payout.
 This is why it’s always best to hire an Englewood personal injury attorney to negotiate with insurance companies on your behalf.
 They can help ensure that no blame is placed on you that isn’t warranted and fight for full and fair compensation.

 Colorado’s Statute of Limitations Laws

 The statute of limitations that applies to your personal injury claim depends on the nature of the accident or incident that harmed you.
-In Colorado, for most cases (except those arising from car accidents), the statute of limitations is two years from the date of the accident.
+In Colorado, for most cases (except those arising from truck or car accidents), the statute of limitations is two years from the date of the accident.
 For personal injury claims arising from a car accident, the statute of limitations is three years from the date of the accident.

 Exceptions to Colorado’s Statute of Limitations